- Download our Moving to the UK Guide (PDF)

 Expats will often find a pharmacy located close to a GP's surgery or hospital.
 Independent pharmacies are fast disappearing in the UK and being taken over by chains such as Boots and Superdrug, which sell beauty goods alongside health and medical products.

-Emergency calls should be made to 999 or the general European emergency number 112.
+Emergency calls should be made to 999 or the general European emergency number, 112.
 The operator will then dispatch an ambulance to the location of the incident.
-Alternatively, one can call 111 when medical help is needed fast but it is not a 999 emergency.
-If it is less critical, expats can make their own way to the nearest hospital with an accident and emergency unit for immediate treatment.
+Alternatively, one can call 111 when immediate medical help is needed but it is not a 999 emergency.
+If the situation is less critical, expats can make their own way to the nearest hospital with an accident and emergency unit for immediate treatment.